A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Evaluation of Adversarial Attacks

-As discussed in Section~\ref{sec:adversarial_point_perturbation}, the point perturbation attack has two inherent limitations when applied to voxel-based detectors.
-Here, we experimentall explore the effectiveness of the point perturbation attack on voxel-based detectors, as well as the influence of the re-voxelization operation and voxel size on attack performance.
-From the quantitative results listed in Table~\ref{table:attack_towards_voxel_based_ablation}, we have the following observations: \begin{itemize} \item the point perturbation attack can hardly mislead the voxel-based detectors if the perturbed points are not re-voxelized.
-Without re-voxelization, the mAP ratios of Second are as high as 98.44\%, 98.40\%, 98.63\% under FGM, MI-FGM, PGD-based point perturbation, respectively.
-The results support our claim in Section~\ref{sec:adversarial_point_perturbation}, i.e., only adding perturbation on the values of the voxel representation without changing its location at the same time results in low attack performance;

-\item after applying re-voxelization of the perturbed point cloud, the performance of detectors even increases slightly.
-For example, the mAP ratio of Second is 103.19\% on the KITTI dataset for the PGD-based perturbation attack with $\epsilon$=7cm.
-The reason is that the re-voxelization operation disrupts the unnatural patterns introduced by adversarial attacks and yields stronger robustness;

-\item since the common attacks with the re-voxelization operation abnormally improve model performance, empirically, we further try to change the direction of perturbation, i.e., the sign of $\bigtriangledown_{\mathbf{X}_a^t} J(\mathbf{X}_a^t, \mathcal{G})$ in Eq.~\eqref{eq:adversarial_attack_iteration}, which is performed on the coordinates of points before re-voxelization.
-We can observe that attacks with flipped perturbation can effectively decrease the performance of detectors for all FGM, MI-FGM, and PGD-based point perturbation attacks with various $\epsilon$ values. \end{itemize}
+In our discussion from Section~\ref{sec:adversarial_point_perturbation}, we identified two core limitations of the point perturbation attack when it is performed on voxel-based detectors.
+In light of this, we undertook experiments to discern the efficacy of the point perturbation attack on these detectors.
+We also investigated the impact of re-voxelization operation and voxel size variability on the performance of attacks.
+From the quantitative results listed in Table~\ref{table:attack_towards_voxel_based_ablation}, we have the following observations: \begin{enumerate}[1)] \item The point perturbation attack can hardly mislead the voxel-based detectors if the perturbed points are not re-voxelized.
+Without re-voxelization, the mAP ratios of SECOND are as high as 98.44\%, 98.40\%, and 98.63\% under FGM, MI-FGM, and PGD-based point perturbation, respectively.
+The results support our claim in Section~\ref{sec:adversarial_point_perturbation} that merely modifying the value of the voxel representation, without simultaneously adjusting its location, culminates in inferior attack outcomes. \item After applying re-voxelization of the perturbed point cloud, the performance of detectors even increases slightly.
+For example, the mAP ratio of SECOND is 103.19\% on the KITTI dataset for the PGD-based perturbation attack with $\epsilon$=7cm.
+A potential interpretation of these results is that the re-voxelization operation disrupts the unnatural patterns introduced by adversarial attacks and yields stronger robustness. \item Since the common attacks with the re-voxelization operation abnormally improve model performance, empirically, we further try to change the direction of perturbation, i.e., the sign of $\bigtriangledown_{\mathbf{X}_a^t} J(\mathbf{X}_a^t, \mathcal{G})$ in Eq.~\eqref{eq:adversarial_attack_iteration}, which is performed on the coordinates of points before re-voxelization.
+We can observe that attacks with flipped perturbation can effectively decrease the performance of detectors for all FGM, MI-FGM, and PGD-based point perturbation attacks with various $\epsilon$ values. \end{enumerate}

+Further, our research encompassed a deep dive into the influence of input voxel size on the robustness of voxel-based detectors.
+From Table~\ref{table:flip_perturbation_for_different_voxel_sizes}, we were able to deduce: